 - The Lord of the Rings: Denethor, the Jerkass Steward of Gondor, from The Return of the King, gets a lot of hate, and to top that, thanks to Flanderization, he's viewed only in the film as a dislikable, crazy jerk, instead of a sympathetic, complex, Shakespearean Anti-Villain.

-- Alfrid in The Hobbit might just hold the record for most loathed character in the trilogy.
-While he was tolerable in the second film, he's almost unbearable in the third film, due in large part to him and his Aesop Amnesia comedy stick stealing valuable screentime away from the dwarves, who are the main characters and other more important roles as well as him being a one-dimensional jerkass.
-On top of that, his arc has no payoff and he gets away in the end.
-Both critics, fans and even detractors almost universally despise the character and in reviews the words "not funny" are almost always used to describe him.
-Whilst Tauriel is still hated by some fans (the hate for her decreased dramatically following the third film), she still has loads of fans (including a few people who have read the book) and a good actress.
-Alfrid has neither, made worse by the fact that he essentially fills the role of the Master who was frankly played by a better actor.
+- The Hobbit: while Alfrid was tolerable in the second film, he's almost unbearable in the third, due in large part to him and his Aesop Amnesia comedy stick stealing valuable screentime away from the dwarves, who are the main characters and other more important roles as well as him being a one-dimensional jerkass.
+Both critics, fans and even detractors almost universally despise the character and in reviews the words "not funny" are almost always used to describe him, made worse by the fact that he essentially fills the role of the Master who was frankly played by a better actor.
 In fact he's so hated, that when his death scene arrived during the extended edition screenings of the third film, the audience applauded.

 - Whilst Tauriel is still hated by some, the hate for her decreased dramatically following the third film, and she still has her share of fans.